 The following costs do not qualify for the incentive:

 There is no cap per project.
 Every year the Serbian government will allocate funds for the incentive programme.
-The budget for 2018 is 800 million dinars (around EUR 6,7 million or $8,2 million).
+The budget allocated for 2020 is 750 million dinars (EUR 6,3 million or $7 million).
+Projects that surpass amount of annual budget allocated for this fiscal year may be transferred into the next year.